May L. Fosburgh was the victim of one of Pittsfield, Massachusetts' most

 The family's story regarding the incident had several troubling inconsistencies which alerted prosecutors.

-Robert S. Fosburgh, Jr. was indicted for manslaughter.
-The trial received national attention and a circus-like atmosphere
+brother Robert S. Fosburgh, Jr. was indicted for manslaughter.
+The trial received national attention and a circus-like

-prevailed.
+atmosphere prevailed.
 Locally, the feeling was that the Fosburghs were covering up the true details to avoid a scandal.
-The

-prosecution painted the picture of a fierce fight between father and son.
-As May Fosburgh attempted to
+The prosecution painted the picture of a fierce fight between father and son.
+As May Fosburgh attempted

-was conducted by Dr. Frank Paddock, Medical Examiner of Berkshire County, Dr. Frank W. Draper, Medical Examiner of Suffolk
+was conducted by Dr. Franklin Kittredge Paddock, Medical Examiner of Berkshire County, Dr. Frank W. Draper, Medical Examiner

-County, and Gen. Jephanus A. Whitney of the Massachusetts State Police.
-Also testifying was Col. Charles A. R. Dimon,
+of Suffolk County, and Gen. Jephanus A. Whitney of the Massachusetts State Police.
+Also testifying was Col. Charles

-the mayor of Lowell, Massachusetts and manager of the United States Cartridge Company.
-The witnesses testified that
+A. R. Dimon, the mayor of Lowell, Massachusetts and manager of the United States Cartridge Company.
+The witnesses testified

-in Bronx, New York alongside the graves of her father, Robert Lloyd Fosburgh, and her mother, Esther Mair Stuart Fosburgh.
+Cemetery in Bronx, New York alongside the graves of her father, Robert Lloyd Fosburgh, and her mother, Esther Mair Stuart